static-frame/arraykit/doc/articles/dta.md

 ### AK_TypeParser (AK_TP)

-A struct used to store the state of the type interpretation of a field, and ultimately of a compelte line.
+A struct used to store the state of the type interpretation of a field, and ultimately of a complete line.
 One instance is created per line.

 ```C
 typedef struct AK_TypeParser {